huangrh/pldfit/README.md

 * Others

 -----
-### To learn more about the background of biosensor data fiting:
+### To learn more of the background of biosensor data fiting:

 https://huangrenhuai.github.io/pldfit/vignettes/Protein%20Ligand%20Biosensor%20Data%20Fitting.html